How the Drug Discovery Industry Works

-This course is predominantly aimed at non-scientists working within the Life Sciences industry in non-research roles and is especially relevant for employees who are new to the industry or who have more established professional dealings with it.
+This course is predominantly aimed at non-scientists working within the Life Sciences industry in non-research roles, and is relevant for employees who are new to the industry or who have more established professional dealings within it.

-If you are however a research scientist, keen to become more attuned to the commercial environment of the Life Sciences industry and the formal drug development process, some benefit will still be gained from attending this course, but please be aware that there will an element of crossover with your existing knowledge.'
+If you work within a research role, this course will help you to become more attuned to the commercial environment of the Life Sciences industry, but please be aware that there will an element of crossover with your existing knowledge.

 The Commercial Landscape

 - Market breakdown

 - Pharma companies

 - Different types of drug molecule

 - Regulatory agencies

 - Pharmacovigilance & safety